mbonig/simple-es-api/README.md

 }
 ```
 2. The Lambda takes the body data and writes a new record to the DynamoDB `events` table.
 3. The record is passed, via stream, to another Lambda that processes that event and updates a record in a second DynamoDB table.
-This is the projected view of the stream.
-You get one by default, but you can add additional later.
+This is the projected view of the event stream.
+You get one by default, named 'default', but you can add additional later or modify this default.
 4. Later, a user requests the model, API Gateway then calls a lambda that reads the projected view from the table and returns it to the user.
 This one lambda can handle reading any of the projected views.

 All creation and update transactions occur by creating new Events in the system.
 No direct CRUD is available.

 Reading records can either done by `id`, or by all, just like a standard REST GET.
 When reading all, pages are limited to 10 records.
 The DynamoDB LastEvaluatedKey key is returned on the header and is expected to be passed as the ExclusiveStartKey on the GET header.

-## Design Considerations

-Originally I wanted to have API Gateway hit the DynamoDB's directly.
-However, doing so introduced a few things I didn't like:

-1. Mapping the POST request body to the DynamoDB record was done inside the APIStack class using the API Gateway Mapping Template language which I wasn't overly fond of.
-2. The mapping didn't provide a flexible enough mechanism for validating requests.
-3. Too much onus and trust was on the client.

-I didn't feel the reduced complexity and costs were worth the tradeoffs, so I'm using Lambdas.
-However, I would consider making it an option if there was community desire for it.

-Additionally, you'll notice there is no authentication.
-While Cognito support is likely coming, working an authentication opinion into this architecture feels wrong.
-However, that's not to say you shouldn't be using authentication.
-But it'll be on you to work that into the architecture appropriately.
-Again, if there is community desire for a specific approch, I'll do my best to support it.
+This allows you to iterate through pages of records.

 ## Issues